pedroleitao-neo4j/finance-churn/README.md

 2.  **Definition of Churn:** Since churn is silent, defining the target variable is subjective.
 Is a user churned after 30 days of silence?
 90 days?
 1 year?
 The definition heavily impacts model performance.
 3.  **Behavioral vs. Structural:** Some churn is purely behavioral (spending drops), while some is structural (life events like moving house).
 Graph features help capture structural changes better than simple spending tables.
 4.  **Inferred Labels:** As noted, the lack of an explicit "cancel" event means the ground truth labels are often synthetic (engineered based on rules) rather than observed facts.
-5.  **Lack of Temporal Features:** The current model uses a static snapshot of the graph where all historical transactions are aggregated into a single weight.
-It does not account for the *sequence* or *recency* of specific interactions within the graph topology (e.g., it cannot distinguish between a user who stopped transacting gradually vs. abruptly).

 ## Purpose of this Project